-(c) to carry out, on a day-to-day basis, operations for the protection of the life, health or safety of individuals, whether or not arising out of a civil defence emergency.
-[Act 53 of 2018 wef 01/02/2019]
+- (a) to carry out civil defence duties; - (b) to instruct the members of the public regarding civil defence and, if necessary, to equip them for the purposes of such defence; and - (c) to carry out, on a day-to-day basis, operations for the protection of the life, health or safety of individuals, whether or not arising out of a civil defence emergency.
+[32/2010; 53/2018]

-(2) Without limiting the generality of subsection (1), the Force may exercise and perform all the following functions and duties:
+(2) Without limiting subsection (1), the Force may exercise and perform all the following functions and duties:

-(a) rescue endangered persons and remove them to areas of safety;

-(b) provide first-aid to casualties and for their removal for medical treatment or to areas of safety;

-(c) train and, if necessary, equip the civilian population to cope with any civil defence emergency;

-(d) assist the public authorities to undertake measures for the retrieval and, if necessary, decontamination of the dead bodies from any place affected by any civil defence emergency;

-- (e) disseminate information and advice to the public; [32/2010 wef 01/02/2011] - (f) take lawful measures to extinguish and prevent the spread of fire;
+- (a) rescue endangered persons and remove them to areas of safety; - (b) provide first-aid to casualties and for their removal for medical treatment or to areas of safety; - (c) train and, if necessary, equip the civilian population to cope with any civil defence emergency; - (d) assist the public authorities to undertake measures for the retrieval and, if necessary, decontamination of the dead bodies from any place affected by any civil defence emergency; - (e) disseminate information and advice to the public;

-(g) provide, maintain, control and operate prescribed civil defence emergency devices;

-(h) manage all public shelters including air-raid shelters and temporary shelters;

-(i) take lawful measures for protecting life and property in case of fire;

-(j) take lawful measures to mitigate the consequences of hazardous materials incidents and for protecting life and property in such an event;

-(k) provide and maintain an adequate emergency ambulance service;

-(l) ensure effective co-ordination between the Force and other emergency services in Singapore; and

-(m) execute such other duties as may be imposed on it by this Act or any other written law.
+- (f) take lawful measures to extinguish and prevent the spread of fire; - (g) provide, maintain, control and operate prescribed civil defence emergency devices; - (h) manage all public shelters including air-raid shelters and temporary shelters; - (i) take lawful measures for protecting life and property in case of fire; - (j) take lawful measures to mitigate the consequences of hazardous materials incidents and for protecting life and property in such an event; - (k) provide and maintain an adequate emergency ambulance service; - (l) ensure effective coordination between the Force and other emergency services in Singapore; and - (m) execute such other duties as may be imposed on the Force by this Act or any other written law.